April 08, 2025 by Natasa Djalovic

 Second, smart classification is crucial for smart protection.
 Companies will be in the greatest position to adopt the most effective security methods if they categorize all of their data and understand its risk profile in each state.

-Now let’s take a look at what you can do to protect each data type you are handling.
+Here’s what you can do to protect each data type you are handling.

 Best practices for data in motion